Explore Franklin County

 As the capital city of Ohio, Columbus is also the heart of the Columbus Region.
 It houses arts and entertainment districts, hosts the Region’s major sports, and is a trendy city for young professionals.
 The city is also notably the home of The Ohio State University, a major talent incubator.

 Canal Winchester is proud of its long history of craftsmanship.
-The tradition continues today in the form of breweries, wineries and manufactures.
+The tradition continues today in the form of breweries, wineries, and manufacturers.
 Just 20 minutes from John Glenn International Airport and 10 minutes from Rickenbacker International Airport, it’s no surprise that businesses of all types have discovered the convenience of Canal Winchester.

 Gahanna lies just northeast of Columbus, less than 10 minutes from John Glenn International Airport.
 Its location makes it perfect for people and businesses that want to be close to Columbus but are seeking a quieter environment with more space to expand.
 Filled with parks, the suburb is a family favorite in the Columbus Region.